playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 We mentioned earlier that outside of the basics of "rendering" and "unrendering", each framework tends to diverge.
 Well, dear reader, it's coming into play here.

-While we'll dive into the _why_ in the future, suffice it to say that Angular does not have a lifecycle method specifically for when a component re-renders.
+Angular does not have a lifecycle method specifically for when a component re-renders.
+This is because Angular does not track DOM changes internally the same way the other two frameworks do.

-This isn't to say that Angular components don't re-render — we've already demonstrated that it's able to live-refresh the DOM, which is a re-render in itself — just that Angular doesn't provide a lifecycle for detecting when it does.
+This isn't to say that Angular components don't re-paint the DOM — we've already demonstrated that it's able to live-refresh the DOM — just that Angular doesn't provide a lifecycle for detecting when it does.

 To answer "why" is a much longer topic, [which we'll touch on in our "Angular Internals" section](// TODO), but feel free to see how the other two frameworks work as a reference for what you might expect elsewhere.